wikimatze/mdbook/chapters/02-03-user-login-and-registration.md

     end

-we added the `:default` option which sets the confirmation for every user to false if a new one is registered. now let's migrate our production and test database to this new event:
+We added the `:default` option which sets the confirmation for every user to false if a new one is registered. now let's migrate our production and test database to this new event: